SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Token Tree Verifier

 \subsection{Tree Attention}

 Transformer-based language models use the attention mechanism to reason about sequential information~\cite{vaswani2017attention}.
-Modern LLMs generally use decoder-only, multi-head self-attention layers, each of which takes a single input tensor $X$ and computes an output tensor $O$ via scaled multiplicative formulations as follows.
+LLMs generally use decoder-only, multi-head self-attention, which takes a single input tensor $X$ and computes an output tensor $O$ via scaled multiplicative formulations as follows.

 where $Q_i$, $K_i$, and $V_i$ denote the query, key, and value tensors of the $i$-th attention head ($1\leq i \leq h$), $W_i^Q$, $W_i^K$, and $W_i^V$ are the corresponding weight matrices. $A_i$ is an $l\times l$ matrix that represents the attention scores between different tokens in the input sequence, where $l$ is the sequence length.
-To preserve causality when generating tokens (i.e., a token in the sequence should not affect the hidden states of any preceding tokens), the following casual mask function is applied:
+To preserve causality when generating tokens (i.e., a token in the sequence should not affect the hidden states of any preceding tokens), the following causal mask function is applied:

 Intuitively, when computing the attention output of the $j$-th token in the sequence, all subsequent tokens should have an attention score of $-\infty$ to indicate that the subsequent tokens will not affect the attention output of the $j$-th token\footnote{Note that we use $-\infty$ (instead of 0) to guarantee that the softmax's output is 0 for these positions.}.
 In Equation~\ref{eqn2}, $H_i$ represents the output of the $i$-th attention head, and $W_O$ is a weight matrix used for computing the final output of the attention layer.